-‘Rhyme of the Dead Self’ is an image-rich poem by A.R.D.
-Fairburn, a New Zealand poet.
-He died in 1957 in Aukland, and this poem is one of his best-known.
+‘Rhyme of the Dead Self’ is one of Fairburn’s best-known.
 In it, readers are asked to confront their opinions of their younger selves and how much they feel they’ve changed since they were “pale” and “lily-white.”
 Fairburn makes sure to use plenty of juxtaposition within ‘Rhyme of the Dead Self’ in order to prove to the reader how much his speaker has changed.

 Explore Rhyme of the Dead Self

 The speaker uses violent language throughout this piece to depict the process of killing his younger self.
 He chokes the young man he used to be, digs out his brains, and makes sure that unlike Christ, he won’t rise again on the third day.
 The speaker clearly feels as though the presence of this young man in his mind is doing him more harm than good.
 But, it’s hard to imagine that this is truly the case by the time a reader concludes the piece.

 In ‘Rhyme of the Dead Self’ the most important themes the poet addresses are transformation and perceptions of the self.
 These two themes are combined in a violent outburst against the speaker’s perceived younger self.
 He’s changed so much (he thinks for the better) that any bit of his lingering “lily-white” daydreaming younger self is problematic.
 This transformation came over time, likely so much time that he didn’t notice that it was happening.
 Now, as he looks back over his life, he’s outraged and angered by who he used to be.
 It is impossible to read this poem without wondering what could possibly have offended him so intensely about his prior self to encourage this kind of outburst.
 What happened in this speaker’s life that killed his purest dreams?